NBA Rumors: Kevin Durant To Knicks Seen As Likely

 Once the current NBA season ends, several stars players are expected to test free agency, including Kevin Durant, Klay Thompson, Jimmy Butler, Kyrie Irving, Kemba Walker, and others.

-There’s a great deal of speculation over which players will end up on which teams with several teams, including the New York Knicks, Brooklyn Nets, Los Angeles Clippers and Los Angeles Lakers among the teams with large amounts of salary cap space.
+There’s a great deal of speculation over which players will end up on which team, with several organizations, including the New York Knicks, Brooklyn Nets, Los Angeles Clippers and Los Angeles Lakers, among the teams with large amounts of salary cap space.

-A couple of reports this week indicate that one particular marriage of team and player is seen as likely by many around the league: Durant to the Knicks.
+A couple of reports this week indicate that one particular marriage of team and player is seen as likely by many around the league — Durant to the Knicks.

 “Throughout this season I’ve asked several NBA executives, agents, scouts, assistant coaches about Kevin Durant,” reporter Stefan Bondy of the New York Daily News said on Twitter Friday.
 “Most believe he’s headed to the Knicks.”